seeq12/seeq-clustering/README.md

 ### Explanation of Density Based Parameters

 **Minimum Cluster Size (mcs)** - the minimum number of datapoints which much be including in a cluster for it to be classified as a viable cluster.
 A larger number will produce fewer clusters, which are contain more data each.
+See [examples](#density-based-examples)

 - There are two ways to specify mcs.
 Either by specifying a number (*e.g.* "I want my clusters to contain no fewer that 200 points") or by a percent of the total number of data points (*e.g.* "I want my clusters to contain no less that 5% of the data").
 ***note*** *percent of datapoints is calculated based on Display Range.*